Reviewing Latch (NASDAQ:LTCH) & Resideo Technologies (NYSE:REZI)

-Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both mid-cap auto/tires/trucks companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their risk, analyst recommendations, earnings, valuation, institutional ownership, dividends and profitability.
+Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both mid-cap auto/tires/trucks companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their analyst recommendations, institutional ownership, dividends, risk, valuation, profitability and earnings.

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for Latch and Resideo Technologies, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Latch and Resideo Technologies, as reported by MarketBeat.com.

 |Sell Ratings